Expert Reviews – Namibia

 Sand, salt pans and stars: Southern Africa’s wild west

-Most of Namibia is comprised of harsh and inhospitable desert, yet I’m not sure there’s anywhere in the world that I consider more beautiful.
-Namibia was the first place I really travelled in Africa, and it continues to hold a special place in my heart.
+With the exception of the verdant Zambezi Region, most of Namibia is comprised of harsh and inhospitable desert, but I’ve always found it staggeringly beautiful.
+Namibia was the first place I really travelled in Africa; I’ve been back many times since, and it will always hold a special place in my heart.

-Although Namibia is sadly experiencing a recent spike in poaching of its elephants and rhinos, the country enshrines wildlife conservation in its constitution and the government has invested considerable time and money in the development of ethical tourism.
-Many of the private game lodges and wildlife areas directly benefit local communities.
+Although Namibia has experienced a spike in poaching of its elephants and rhinos in recent years, the country enshrines wildlife conservation in its constitution and both the government and the private sector have invested considerable time and money in the development of ethical and eco-friendly tourism.
+Many of the private game lodges and wildlife areas also directly benefit local communities.

-Given the unforgiving environment, it’s not surprising that wildlife density is not as great in most of Namibia as in some other countries in the region, but, if you’re lucky, here you can have the unique opportunity of seeing rare desert elephants, and perhaps the even rarer desert-dwelling lions.
+Given the unforgiving environment, it’s not surprising that wildlife density is not as great in most of Namibia as in some other countries in the region.
+But, here you can have the unique opportunity of seeing rare desert elephants, and perhaps the even rarer desert-dwelling lions.
 Namibia also has the highest population of free-roaming black rhino in Africa.

 What Namibia might lack in wildlife density, it more than makes up for in wide open spaces, incredible vistas and big starry skies.
-Standing on the top of the great dunes of Sossusvlei at sunrise or sunset and watching the changing colours and contours of the sand was an unforgettable experience for me, as was a tour around the strange and ghostly abandoned diamond mining town of Kolmanskop.
+Standing on the top of the great dunes of Sossusvlei at sunrise or sunset will always be an unforgettable experience for me, and a tour around the strange and ghostly abandoned diamond mining town of Kolmanskop is another personal favourite.

 Natural wonders of Namibia